waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL DATA VERIFICATION:** My memory of game mechanics or map layouts can be flawed.
 I must always trust the raw Game State Information (Map Memory, Map Events) over my own assumptions.
 If a plan fails, the first step is to re-verify all assumptions against the game data.
 - **Warp vs. Map Edge:** I must distinguish between formal warp tiles (like doors, listed in Map Events) and map edge transitions (walking off the map).
 Hallucinating a warp where a transition exists can cause validation errors and flawed navigation plans.
 Always verify against the `Map Events -> Warps` list.
 - **Battle Anomaly:** A wild battle terminated unexpectedly.
 After pressing 'A' on the main battle menu's 'FIGHT' option, I was returned to the overworld without any battle resolution.
 The cause is unknown.
-- **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELER, evolve when traded.
+- **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.